My major research

 interests are the functional organization of the primate visual system

-I have focused on binocular vision and the neurological characterization
+I study binocular vision and the neurological characterization